webOSArchive/webos-docs/docs/appstores.md

 This tool works on Mac, Linux and Windows, and requires Java and the devices drivers to be installed.
 If you've completed the [activation process documented here](activate.md), you can skip this step, because you've already installed these pieces:

-* Install Java (JDK) for Windows: [https://www.oracle.com/java/technologies/javase-downloads.html](https://www.oracle.com/java/technologies/javase-downloads.html)
+* Install Java (JDK) for Windows: <a href="https://www.oracle.com/java/technologies/javase-downloads.html" target="_blank">https://www.oracle.com/java/technologies/javase-downloads.html</a>
-* Install Java for Mac: [https://support.apple.com/en-us/HT204036](https://support.apple.com/en-us/HT204036)
+* Install Java for Mac: <a href="https://support.apple.com/en-us/HT204036" target="_blank">https://support.apple.com/en-us/HT204036</a>
-* Install Java for Linux: [https://java.com/en/download/manual.jsp](https://java.com/en/download/manual.jsp)
+* Install Java for Linux: <a href="https://java.com/en/download/manual.jsp" target="_blank">https://java.com/en/download/manual.jsp</a>

 Next you will need the Novacomm driver for your computer: